#1970s

 Meanwhile, Cinderella inadvertently met her fairy godmother.
 After the godmother finishes off the household chores with a flourish to save Cinderella’s skin from the upstairs evil ones, they become good friends.
 Cinderella’s stepfamily then attends the ball.
 On hearing about the ball and Cinderella’s love for the Prince, her godmother gives Cinderella a lovely frock.
 After a bizarre wee ballet scene or two showing animals turn into people – but not in An American Werewolf in London (1981) sort of way.

-But unfortunately, they dance the same waltz from The Sound of Music (1965) and therefore that similar parodied scene in the parody Top Secret (1984) comes into my head.
+Unfortunately, they dance the same waltz from The Sound of Music (1965).
+And then that similar parodied scene in the parody Top Secret (1984) comes into my head.
 They walk, talk and snog.
 The Chamberlain appears and invites them to talk to the King, but it’s midnight.
 But she’s gone leaving her crystal slipper.

 The film is a screen gem from start to finish.
 It is a lovely touch telling us more about Prince Edward aka Prince Charming.
 In finding out more about him as a person, his hopes and desires and his clash with his family he feels more than the cardboard cut out from many a Cinderella movie.
 Chamberlain, a seventies heart-throb shines as the romantic lead and is a pleasant singer and a nifty dancer.
 Craven is excellent in her debut role.

 In her final role, Lockwood plays an excellent villainess.
 Her cutting comments still instil fear in me, as do her appearances during the film.
-Her reaction to Cinderella’s impending marriage is priceless as her face in seconds transforms from one of anger to one of insincere joy.
+Her reaction to Cinderella’s impending marriage is priceless as her face transforms from anger to insincere joy in seconds.

 Other notable mentions must include Hordern playing a bumbling King.
 Kenneth More playing his Lord Chamberlain plays his character sympathetic to Cinderella’s love sensitively.
 Annette Crosbie’s godmother is a wonderful character.
 She is almost exasperated with her job and annoyed with her charges, and Crosbie plays her to perfection.